Tips and advice

 If you are on campus at night remember to:

-- if you have to walk across campus, use the Patrolled Paths which are patrolled by Safety and Security Services seven days a week from 12:00pm - 12:00am.
+- keep to well-lit areas and use the campuses identified Smart Paths to get around.
+These are patrolled by Safety and Security Services seven days a week from 12:00pm - 12:00am.

 - be alert, don’t walk with your earphones in your ears.